sdiehl/stephendiehl.com/posts/abstraction.md

 like *Monad, Functor*, and *Category* are problematic because they don't convey immediate (partial) understanding by reducing them down to concepts from our everyday experience.
-This thinking is not all that dissimilar from the mental gap that the student studying group for the first time had to overcome.
+This thinking is not all that dissimilar from the mental gap that the student studying groups for the first time had to overcome.

 > I understand the functions and laws, but what's a monad actually?